inside immigration information about marriage green cards and work visas in America

 The USCIS received about 200,000 applications from “cap subject” employers during the first week of April 2017 when only 85,000 H1b visas were available.
 A random computer lottery selection was done.
 Those that were not chosen were sent back to the employers with a refund of the government fees.
 It did not matter if they were sent with an expedite (premium processing) request or not (requesting premium processing does not increase the chances of being chosen in the H1b lottery).

 The non-selection notifications are not posted online – the applicants must wait for a response in the mail, which may take 2-3 months.

 Am I allowed to ask more than one cap-subject employer to submit an H1b application for me?

 Yes!
-In fact predictions are that in April 2017 there may be over 250,000 H1b applications submitted to the government because so many job candidates are going to ask more than one employer to submit an H1b visa application for them.
+In fact predictions are that in April 2018 there may be over 200,000 H1b applications submitted to the government again because so many job candidates are going to ask more than one employer to submit an H1b visa application for them.
 The law allows a foreign national to be named in more than one cap-subject H1B petition.
 In other words, two unrelated companies can file an H1B cap-subject petition for the same person.
 They do not have a way of finding out about each other.